haakco/deploying-laravel-app/Stage_1/README.md

     - { regexp: '^#?display_startup_error =', line: 'display_startup_error = Off' }
 ```

 You may also want to change some settings for fpm.
-See below for some settings you may want to change.
+See below for some locations you may want to change.

 ```yaml
 - name: Change setting for fpm